tarwn/lessthandot-hugo/blogs/content/posts/2014-10-29-access-git-commits-during-a-teamcity-build-using-powershell.md

   - teamcity

 ---
 Recently I needed access to the list of commits that were included with each of my TeamCity builds.
-TeamCity provides a pretty big list of [Predefined Build Parameters][1], but it doesn&#8217;t provide access to details of the commits it is currently building.
+TeamCity provides a pretty big list of [Predefined Build Parameters][1], but it doesn't provide access to details of the commits it is currently building.
 Having Powershell and Git on my server, though, I can write some scripts to extract not just information about the latest commit, but about any series of commits that have occurred.

 # Extracting Usable Commit Details

 In this script, I am extracting just the list of authors, dates, and commit messages.
-I formatted the git log output so I could easily feed it into Powershell&#8217;s [ConvertFrom-StringData][2] method to get an array of objects.
+I formatted the git log output so I could easily feed it into Powershell's [ConvertFrom-StringData][2] method to get an array of objects.

 ```powershell
 function Get-CommitsFromGitLog([string] $StartCommit, [string] $EndCommit){